The Global Warming Policy Foundation: Personnel

 In May 2014, the GWPF listed Benny Peiser, a social anthropologist, as the director, and a board of trustees consisting of Nigel Lawson (chairman), Lord Donoughue, Lord Fellowes, Peter R. Forster (the former Bishop of Chester), Martin Jacomb, Baroness Nicholson, Sir James Spooner and Lord Turnbull.

-In 2015, Baron Moore was made a trustee of the organisation.
+In 2015, Lord Moore was made a trustee of the organisation.

-In November 2022, David, Lord Frost was listed as a Director of the GWPF on Companies House.
+In November 2022, David, Lord Frost, was listed as a Director of the GWPF on Companies House.

 Andrew William Montford has been appointed to run an inquiry into the three British Climategate-inquiries for the Global Warming Policy Foundation.
 His report The Climategate Inquiries was published in September 2010.

 One of the Foundation's trustees, Graham Stringer MP, a Labour party politician, sat on the House of Commons' Science and Technology Committee at various times until May 2024, a Parliamentary select committee which scrutinises government actions in relation to topics including climate change.
 Another trustee, Steve Baker MP, sat on the House of Commons' Treasury Select Committee for many years.

 In February 2023, former Australian Prime Minister Tony Abbott joined the board of the Foundation.

 In October 2023, it was reported in Computer Weekly that John Constable of the GWPF was a member of the "Covid Hunters", a group of Brexit lobbyists who conducted a secret two-year-long attack on the prestigious science journal Nature.

+In March 2025, Benny Peiser resigned as Director and Lord Mackinlay was appointed to replace him.